 She is a freelance writer and editor and holds a keen interest in cemeteries, memorials and folklore which she explores in her blog www.burialsandbeyond.com

-Tickets are issued via email upon booking.
-No need to print them out; you can show them to a team member on your electronic device and we will have a list of ticket holders available.
-We regret that we cannot exchange, refund or transfer tickets unless the event in question has been cancelled or rescheduled by Arnos Vale.
-If the event is cancelled you will be notified by email.
+Tickets: We regret that we cannot exchange, refund or transfer tickets unless the event in question has been cancelled or rescheduled by Arnos Vale.
+If this is the case we will let you know by email.